Sougata2006/Number-Guessing-Game/README.md

 Number Guessing Game in C 🎮
 Welcome to the Number Guessing Game!
-This is a fun console-based game written in C where the user tries to guess a randomly generated number.
+This is a fun console-based game written in C where the user tries to guess a randomly generated number
 -----------------------------------------------------------------------------------------------------------------------------------------------